 The Community Reciprocity Fund: launched by the DSA in 2019 to help fund community-driven and action-oriented strategies on the social determinants of health and to address priority health needs of communities.
-This past year we funded projects with the Saskatoon Community Clinic, Riversdale Community Collective, Reconciliation Saskatoon, Global Gathering Place, YWCA, SWITCH, City Centre Food, Four Directions and the Sask LTC Network.
+This past year we funded projects with the Saskatoon Community Clinic, Riversdale Community Collective, Reconciliation Saskatoon, Global Gathering Place, Saskatoon Trades and Skills Centre, YWCA Regina, SWITCH, City Centre Food Co-op, Four Directions Community Health Centre, Saskatoon Mother's Centre and the Sask LTC Network.

 Global Health Conference: the DSA assisted UGME students in planning the annual student-led global health conference.
-This years theme was Substance Use and Harm Reduction Racism in Healthcare.
-(Do we know how many people attended?
-And from what colleges?)
+This year's theme was Substance Use and Harm Reduction Racism in Healthcare.
+The conference was held online over two days and was attended by over 150 participants.

 Most years the DSA funds the Global Health Equity Travel awards for students, staff, faculty and community members.
-However due to the pandemic the awards were once again put on hold.
+However due to the pandemic the awards were once again put on hold but will be offered for the 2022-2023 academic year.

-This past year the DSA hired and supported a student to conduct a literature review and environmental scan on undergraduate medical education policy review from an equity, diversity and inclusion lens.
-The recommendations generated with help us in working in collaboration with the UGME office in conducting policy renewal.
+This past year the DSA hired and supported a student to conduct a literature review and environmental scan on undergraduate medical education policy from an equity, diversity and inclusion lens.
+The recommendations generated will help us to work in collaboration with the UGME office in conducting policy renewal.

 Additionally, the DSA hired a medical student over the summer to assist with communication resources and planning.
-This student also spearheaded a collaboration between the Saskatchewan Medical Association and the DSA to sponsor the inaugural participation of the college and the SMA in the Saskatcon Pride Parade.
+This student also spearheaded a collaboration between the Saskatchewan Medical Association and the DSA to sponsor the inaugural participation of the college and the SMA in the Saskatoon Pride Parade.

 Working with students is an important part of building future health advocates.
-This past year we developed capacity and knowledge in our student body through summer students opportunities, Dean's summer student projects, student consultations, inviting student groups to present at various health equity series webinars, write our website blog, and training students to be facilitators for anti-racism training sessions.
+This past year we developed capacity and knowledge in our student body through summer student opportunities, Dean's summer student projects, student consultations, inviting student groups to present at health equity series webinars and write our website blog, and by training students to be facilitators for anti-racism training sessions.

 External Networks: The DSA values our leadership and participation in driving national standards in social accountability and global health.
 This past year we were active members of the AFMC social accountability network and the global health network.
-In December 2021, we co-led a metrics workshop for the AFMC Social Accountability Network to promote the work of Social Mission Metrics Initiative and TUFH.
+In December 2021, we co-led a metrics workshop for the AFMC Social Accountability Network to promote the work of the Social Mission Metrics Initiative and TUFH.

 We continue to work as part of subgroup developing a metric rubric to inform accreditation standards.
 This past year we also participated in the International Social Accountability and Accreditation Think Tank (ISAATT) subgroups on standard setting, capacity building and advocacy.
 As part of this network we collaborated with our colleagues to present at a Towards Unity for Health (TUFH) conference and symposium.
-The DSA also participates on Canadian Association for Global Health (CAGH) University Advisory Committee.
+The DSA also participates on the Canadian Association for Global Health (CAGH) University Advisory Committee.